LandSandBoat/lsb-wiki/Miscellaneous-(Client).md

 # 2. Tweaks

-## Make your character a Game Master

-Execute HeidiSQL > connect to your database > select "chars" > "Data" tab > "gmlevel" column > modify the value from 0 to 5 (maximum level) > close HeidiSQL.

-Change zone in game to apply.

-Type "!command" in game (refer to the \topaz\scripts\commands folder for a list of commands).

-!togglegm: no more aggro.

-!togglegm + /anon: invisible through /search.

-!hide: invisible to players.

 ## In game configuration data, macros and screenshots

 In game configuration data and local macros location: PlayOnline\SquareEnix\FINAL FANTASY XI\USER.